8 Reasons You Don’t Feel Like Having Sex: How to Kick-Start Your Stalled Libido

 The Fix: Speak to your doctor or OB-GYN.
 If the issue is related to the changes associated with aging, they may recommend hormone treatment.
 Non-medical strategies such as incorporating sex toys or new activities into your sex life are also worth exploring.
 The book Moregasm, by the women who founded the sex toy boutique Babeland, has novel ideas for even the lover who thinks they have seen it all.

-People who suffer from chronic depression can take longer to become aroused, have more trouble achieving orgasm, sometimes simply lose interest in sex.
+People who suffer from chronic depression can take longer to become aroused, have more trouble achieving climax, sometimes simply lose interest in sex.
 On top of that, as we have already discussed, some medications can impact libido.

 The Fix: Being honest with both your partner and your doctor are key.
 Some people will reduce their medication without their physician's approval for a short term fix which can lead to greater difficulty over time.
 Non-medical approaches, such as Cognitive Behavioral Therapy, might also be helpful and have fewer side effects.
 However, physicians emphasize that you should tackle the depression first and then work on the potential sexual side effects.